-A traffic study was provided with this application and the analysis conducted by staff reveals that no intersection improvements are necessary to support the proposed development.
-Right-of-way dedication is proposed and will be required along all abutting streets.
+A traffic study was provided with this application and the analysis conducted and reveals that no intersection improvements are necessary to support the approved development.
+Right-of-way dedication is approved as shown on the PPS and will be required along all abutting streets.